 The long-distance bus station at BER is located directly opposite Terminal 1.
 If you arrive or depart by long-distance bus, you can walk directly into Terminal 1 and proceed to check-in.
-A little tip: Use the self-service kiosks on level U1 and print your luggage label here.
+A little tip: Use the self-check-in machines on level U1 and print your luggage label here.
 After that, all you have to do is drop off your suitcase.
 Travelers departing from Terminal 2 also go to Terminal 1 and then use the signposted route via Level E0 to Terminal 2.

 Self-transfer from flight to flight has become an important way of traveling.
 With VIABER we offer you detailed information, offers and cooperations around the topic of self-transfer at BER.

 In order to make the self-transfer from flight to flight at BER as comfortable as possible, we have described all important process steps for you below.
 You can find an enlarged view of the individual steps here:

 If you are traveling with checked baggage, proceed to baggage claim after exiting the aircraft and retrieve your baggage.
 Then proceed to the departure terminal of your second flight and check in your baggage again at the check-in counters of the airline of your connecting flight.
 Proceed to the security checkpoint again.
 If you are traveling with carry-on baggage only and arrive at Terminal 1, you may transfer throughout the airport without leaving the aviation security area.
 When arriving from the non-Schengen area or departing to the non-Schengen area, you will go through an additional passport control in any case.
 When arriving from the non-Schengen area at Terminal 2, you will have to leave the aviation security area and pass through security again.
 This also applies to arrivals at T2 from the Schengen area with checked baggage.